 He passed away on Aug.
 23, 2000, at the age of 82, and is buried in Rockland Cemetery in Belpre.
 At his death, he was survived by 11 grandchildren and seven great-grandchildren.

 Mabel survived her husband by a dozen years.
 Her final time was spent at The Arbors in Marietta, OH.
 She died there at the age of 86 on May 7, 2012.

 Daughter Rita Rae Minerd (1940- ? ) was born in about January 1940.
 She wed Gary Lee West, son of Charles G. and Marjorie (Burton) West, on Nov.
 16, 1957, in Franklin County, IN.

-Son Mark Minerd wed Kathy and lived in Cutler, OH.
+Son Mark Minerd wed Kathy.
+They are the parents of Matthew Scott Minerd and Nathan Minerd.
+The Minerds have lived in Cutler, OH.

 ~ Daughter Margaret J. (Minerd) Mankin Rittinger ~